 5. HOLOSUN HE507C-GR X2 Green Circle Dot Failsafe

-HOLOSUN HE507C was mainly made for pistol type weapons.
+HOLOSUN HE507C was mainly made for pistol-type weapons.
 MP5 is not far off from there.
-It’s a reflex sight where you don’t need to bring your eyes close to use it.
+It’s a reflex sight where you don’t need to bring your eyes close to the optic use it.
 You don’t need to close one eye for a better sight either.
 This sight combined with MP5 will be a great duo.

 The reticle here is green and it’s illuminated.
 The reticle is in MOA.
 You can change the MOA reading by moving the latch on the side of the sight.
 Adjusting them needs some time to get used to.
 But they are not hard to read or understand.

 This optic has a neat feature.
-When you are under bright sun, the reticle will shine brightly.
-It will help you to aim better in sun as well.
-When you are indoors and have low-light environment, the reticle will dim down to save battery.
+When you are under the bright sun, the reticle will shine brightly.
+It will help you to aim better in the sun as well.
+When you are indoors and have a low-light environment, the reticle will dim down to save battery.

 The lens is a fingerprint magnet.
 Despite having coatings on the glass, it still picks up quite a bit of fingerprints.
 Always carry a microfiber cloth alongside to clean it.